multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 ![Reddit Post Image](/assets/img/aoc/aoc1.png)

-The first problem on day 9, many forgot to implement the relative mode on the third parameter which had been mostly implicitly left out till now.
-This would give '203' as output.
-I thought there is an element of genius in how these challenges are made.
+The first big problem came on the day 9 part 1 challenge, many forgot to implement the relative mode on the third parameter, which had been mostly implicitly left out till now.
+This would give ‘203’ as output.
+I thought there is an element of genius in how these challenges are made. :)
 I found out and corrected the code.
-Everything was working correctly now, Perhaps not as elegantly as I wanted but still, this is my first aoc and I am no professional developer after all.
-Every smaller test file with IntCode was working..  but the part two got caught in an infinite loop or so I thought.
+Everything was working correctly now.
+Perhaps not as elegantly as I wanted but still, this is my first aoc and I am no professional developer after all.
+Every smaller test file with IntCode was working.. but part two got caught in an infinite loop or so I thought.
 Nobody else had this problem.
 I read and reread the challenge description including all possible hints on the aoc website and the reddits.

-This sentence had me thinking for a long time
+Especially this sentence below had me thinking for a long time.

 >Part two does have a purpose.
 I'm not telling exactly what it is yet, but it's an entirely different kind of test than part 1 did.
 If you got the right answer, your Intcode implementation passed that test.
 If you got part 1, you should have gotten part 2 for free, but virtual machines are persnickety critters.